cailmdaley/AU_Mic/Notes/aumic_notes.md

     - 2.8817286537130427,
     - 2.0514430147058822,
     is this a problem?
-- OK if imsize*cell != image size in arcsec?
+- OK if imsize*cell != size in arcsec?

 <br>